alainwolf/roll.urown.net/desktop/toolbox/git-scm.rst

 Typically git uses SSH to clone, push and pull code between repositories on different systems.
-With GitHub SSH connections are always made with the user :file:`git` to the host :file:`github.com` on either the standard TCP port 22 or port 443 (to bypass restricitve firewalls).
+With GitHub SSH connections are always made with the user :file:`git` to the host :file:`github.com` on either the standard TCP port 22 or port 443 (to bypass restrictive firewalls).
 For identification and authorization GitHub uses your SSH key.
 Therefore your SSH key needs to be tied to our GitHub account as well.